Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Evolution of charm fluid fields

 \section{Evolution of charm fluid fields}

 Considering the statistical azimuthal symmetry and longitudinal boost invariance of high-energy heavy-ion collisions, a $1+1 \ \mathrm{D}$ description is adopted, where the fluid fields depend only on the proper time $\tau$ and the radial coordinate $r$.
 Under this approximation, the fluid dynamics is governed by five independent fields: the temperature, the radial component of the fluid four-velocity, two components of the shear-stress tensor, and the bulk viscous pressure.
 The initial entropy density is computed using \trento framework~\cite{Moreland:2014oya}, where the input parameters of the collision are taken from Ref.~\cite{Vermunt:2023zsk}.
 The normalization of the entropy deposition is fixed from the pion multiplicity measured by the ALICE Collaboration in \PbPb collisions at \fivenn for the 0--10\% centrality class~\cite{ALICE:2019hno}.
 The initial temperature profile is obtained from the initial entropy density by inverting the EoS taken from Ref.~\cite{Floerchinger:2018pje}.
 In the initial state, the radial fluid four-velocity, the shear stress components, and the bulk viscous pressure are set to zero, respecting relativistic causality~\cite{Floerchinger:2017cii}.
 For the fluid dynamics evolution, we employ the \fluidum framework~\cite{Floerchinger:2018pje} with the extension to charm fields as in Ref.~\cite{Capellino:2023cxe}.
-The source code employed in the current work can be found in the following GitHub repository \hyperlink{https://github.com/fafafrens/Fluidum.jl}{https://github.com/fafafrens/Fluidum.jl}.
-Here, the product of the diffusion coefficient with the medium temperature $D_sT$ is assumed to be constant throughout the full evolution of the fireball.
+The source code employed in the current work can be found in the following GitHub repository \hyperlink{https://github.com/fafafrens/Fluidum.jl}{Fluidum.jl}.
+Here, the product of the diffusion coefficient with the medium temperature $D_sT$ is assumed to be constant throughout the full evolution of the fireball. \\ Figure~\ref{fig:charm_fields_evolution} shows the radial component of the diffusion current and the charm-quark density multiplied by the proper time $\tau$ as functions of the radius for different expansion times, comparing the cases of zero initial diffusion current and free-streaming initialization.
+The value of the spatial diffusion coefficient is fixed here to $D_sT = 0.24$, which represents the upper limit at $T=1.1 \,T_c$ reported in Ref.~\cite{Altenkort:2023oms}.
+In the case of free-streaming initialization, the magnitude of $\nu_q^\mu$ at later times remains systematically smaller than in the case of zero initialization, indicating that the system is closer to equilibrium.
+Nevertheless, the initialization does not significantly affect the evolution of the diffusion current, and it was verified that the difference between the two cases does not significantly influence the invariant yields and momentum spectra of charm hadrons.
+As shown in the right panel of Fig.~\ref{fig:charm_fields_evolution}, the charm-quark density is also not strongly influenced by the free-streaming initialization, and it decreases at later times due to the decreasing temperature of the fireball.
+Following the definition of the inverse of the Reynolds number, it is possible to compare the magnitude of the equilibrium contribution, represented by the charm quark density, to the out-of-equilibrium contribution, described by $|\nu^\mu_q|$.
+As reported in Appendix~\ref{app:reynolds_study}, the condition $R^{-1}_\nu \ll 1$ is not satisfied at all times and at each radius, if one considers high values of the spatial diffusion coefficient.
+This result therefore indicates that the working assumption of small out-of-equilibrium corrections at the freeze-out may break down beyond a certain value of $D_sT$.
+This aspect will be investigated further in Sec.~\ref{sec:discussion_ooe}.